 Certification : HQE

-The connection to the adjoining buildings takes into account the respective gauges of the existing buildings.
+The connection with the neighboring buildings took into account the respective clearances of the existing buildings.

-The homes are divided into 4 blocks comprising 3 or 4 units with direct access from the outside, and have the characteristics and scale of grouped townhouses or intermediate housing.
+The residential units were divided into 4 blocks of 3 or 4 units with direct access from the outside, and they had the characteristics and scale of grouped townhouses or intermediate housing.

-All of the homes have through-planning and, without exception, benefit from outdoor spaces, terraces or gardens.
+All the residential units had an integrated planning approach and, without exception, included outdoor spaces, terraces, or gardens.

-Generally speaking, we wanted to give this project a very strong plant presence: gardens and planters are planned and delivered planted.
-Climbing plants are planted at the foot of the façades so that they can grow over them.
-The artists’ studios have been fitted with stainless steel cables to support the growth of vegetation.
+In general, the aim was to give this project a strong vegetal presence.
+The gardens and planters were planned and delivered planted.
+Climbing plants were planted at the foot of the facades to allow them to grow above them.
+In the artists’ studios, stainless steel cables were installed to encourage plant growth.